mh-godot/godot-next/README.md

 5. Restart the engine.
 You should now be able to create each new type of node in your project!

-Note that when you add a custom type node to your node hierarchy, it may already have a script attached to it (the script associated with the custom type). **This is a bug.** You'll also see, at least in 2.1.4, that when you remove this script, the Add A Script button will still show a trash-can icon. **This is also a bug.** Thankfully, you can still assign a new script by going to the bottom of the Inspector and directly assigning a script property.
+Note that when you add a custom type node to your node hierarchy, it may already have a script attached to it (the script associated with the custom type).
+This **is not** a bug.
+Any script, even one defined by `add_custom_type`, still needs to be actually attached to the node in order for the node to still be custom.
+All the EditorPlugin does is change the icon, give it a default script, and add it to the "Create New Node" window (the last part only works if you use an in-engine node as a base type though).

+You'll also see, at least in 2.1.4, that when you remove this script, the Add A Script button in the top-right will still show a trash-can icon.
+This probably **is** a bug, albeit an understandable one.
+Thankfully, you can still assign a new script by going to the bottom of the Inspector and directly assigning a script property.

 Also note that when extending custom node types with scripts, those you cannot use `extends NodeType`, even if it was added via an EditorPlugin.
 You will need to use the path directly: